Joan, I think you wrote some of the following in haste and with out re-reading what you wrote. But I will respond to it as is.

 Children learn by observing parents and others; their values grow as they develop into adulthood and they pass social skills on to their next generation.
 Parents, siblings, family, friends, teachers and community live according to values of the community and teach by doing and by shaping behaviors.
 No god is necessary.

-In some families the godly men beat their wives and children in the name of god.
 Enlightened parents realize there are other ways to raise healthy children.
 They do not believe in "spare the rod and spoil the child".

 Atheists don't rob or rape or murder or embezzle because they do not believe god exists; they commit crimes for similar reasons as people who believe god does exist.

 Great minds and talents exist in those who believe there is no god.
 I won't bore you with the long list of outstanding people who do not believe god exists ... you can look them up yourself.

 Just because an Atheist has done something great doesn't mean atheism has great principles.
 And by the same token, if a Christian does something great, it doesn't mean God exists.

 Atheism is the non-belief in God.
 That's it.
 If you are anti-religious or a person high high moral values, and I think you are a person with high moral values after reading many of your posts, it doesn't mean your morals came from atheism.
 They came from you.